Backup Withholding: Definition & Who has to Pay?

 How to Prevent or Stop Backup Withholding

 You must address the issue that led to your becoming subject to backup withholding in order to stop it.
-This may entail giving the payer the right TIN, solving the underreported types of income, and paying the debt.
+This may entail giving the payer the right TIN on Form W-9, solving the underreported types of income, and paying the debt.
 Or, if necessary, submitting the necessary return or returns.

 The IRS uses backup withholding, which entails payers withholding a percentage of their payments to the taxpayer, to make sure that all taxes owed on specific categories of income are paid when they haven’t been properly reported in the past.

-It only applies to situations in which there is no customary requirement for federal tax withholding, such as 1099 income or winnings from gaming.
+It only applies to situations in which there is no customary requirement for federal tax withholding, such as 1099 income or winnings from gambling.

 FAQS on Backup Withholding